 Photosensitivity studies demonstrate a shorter time of peak photosensitivity of 1.5 to 2.1 hours vs. 3.9 to 4.25 hours for regular Methoxsalen capsules.

+SKIN TYPES I, II, & III.
 Patients with skin types I, II, and III may be treated 2 or 3 times per week.
-UVA exposure may be held constant or increased by up to 1.0 Joule/cm2 at each treatment, according to the patient's response.
+UVA exposure may be held constant or increased by up to 1.0 J/cm2 at each treatment, according to the patient's response.
 If erythema occurs, however, do not increase exposure time until erythema resolves.
 The severity and extent of the patient's erythema may be used to determine whether the next exposure should be shortened, omitted, or maintained at the previous dosage.
-See Adverse Reactions section for additional information.Skin Types IV, V, & VI
+(See ADVERSE REACTIONS.)

+SKIN TYPES IV, V, & VI.
 Patients with skin types IV, V, and VI may be treated 2 or 3 times per week.
-UVA exposure may be held constant or increased by up to 1.5 Joules/cm2 at each treatment unless erythema occurs.
+UVA exposure may be held constant or increased by up to 1.5 J/cm2 at each treatment unless erythema occurs.
 If erythema occurs, follow instructions outlined above in the procedures for patients with skin types I, II, and III.

+ERYTHRODERMIC PSORIASIS.
 Patients with erythrodermic psoriasis should be treated with special attention because pre-existing erythema may obscure observations of possible treatment-related phototoxic erythema.
 These patients may be treated 2 or 3 times per week, as a Type I patient.

 If there is no response, or only minimal response, after 15 treatments, the dosage of Methoxsalen may be increased by 10 mg (a one-time increase in dosage).
 This increased dosage may be continued for the remainder of the course of treatment but should not be exceeded.